techno-nerd/SmartCane/README.md

 ## Main Application

 The `main` folder has several folders
-1. `backend` is the Flask server, which will handle the hazard detection and description <br>
+1. `backend` is the Flask server, which will handle the hazard detection (using a fine-tuned CNN) and description (using `llama-3.2-90b-vision-preview` through Groq API) <br>
         - `Python 3.12.7` is recommended. `pip install -r requirements.txt`, ideally using a virtual environment
 2. `GenAICane` is the Expo App, which is to be used through Expo Go
 3. `model-training` consists of the Jupyter notebooks used to fine-tune and evaluate the different CNN architectures
+4. `models` contains the fine-tuned model files in `.keras` format